Longitudinal study of the course of ADHD.

 Lead Investigator: This arm of the ADHD Program is directed by Dr. Joel Nigg, Ph.D..

-Funding: This work is funded by the National Institute of Mental Health, under grant R01 MH59105, and will continue until at least 2018.
+Funding: This work is funded by the NIH, under grant R01 MH59105, and will continue until at least 2018.

 Outside Co-Investigators and Consultants.
 Michelle Martel, Ph.D.
 (University of Kentucky), Erica Musser, Ph.D.
-(Florida International University), Mike Willoughby, Ph.D., (University of North Carolina), Jim McCracken, M.D., (UCLA), Helena Kraemer, Ph.D.
+(Florida International University), Michael Willoughby, Ph.D., (University of North Carolina), James McCracken, M.D., (UCLA), Helena Kraemer, Ph.D.
 (Stanford), and others.